 Yaqinda Massachussetts shtatining Kembrij shahrida bo’lib, “Amerika Manzaralari” teledasturini u yerdan taqdim etar ekanmiz, Garvardda bilim olayotgan bir o’zbekistonlik bilan tanishdik.

 Navbahor Imamova is a prominent Uzbek journalist at the Voice of America.
-As anchor, reporter, multimedia editor and producer, she has covered Central Asia and the U.S. for nearly 20 years on TV, radio and online.
+As anchor, reporter, multimedia editor and producer, she has covered Central Asia and the U.S. for more than 20 years on TV, radio and online.
 Since 2018, she has also been reporting from inside Uzbekistan as the first-ever U.S.-based accredited correspondent in the country.
-During 2016-2017, she was a prestigious Edward S. Mason Fellow in public policy and management, while earning her Mid-Career Masters in Public Administration at Harvard University’s John F. Kennedy School of Government.
-Imamova played a pivotal role in the launch of Uzbek television programming at VOA in 2003, and has since presented over 900 editions of the flagship weekly show, “Amerika Manzaralari,” which covers American foreign policy focusing on Washington’s relations with Central Asia, as well as life and politics in the U.S. She speaks frequently on regional issues in Central Asia, as well as Uzbek politics and society, for policy, academic, and popular audiences.
-Her analytical pieces have been published in leading academic and news outlets including Foreign Policy, The National Interest, and The Atlantic.
-Imamova also is the founding President of the VOA Women’s Caucus.
-She began her career at the Uzbek state broadcaster in Tashkent.
+During 2016-2017, she was a prestigious Edward S. Mason Fellow in public policy and management, while earning her Mid-Career Master in Public Administration at Harvard University’s John F. Kennedy School of Government.
+Navbahor played a pivotal role in the launch of Uzbek television programming at VOA in 2003, and has since presented more than 1000 editions of the flagship weekly show, “Amerika Manzaralari” (Exploring America), which covers American foreign policy focusing on Washington’s relations with Central Asia, as well as life and politics in the U.S. She speaks frequently on regional issues in Central Asia, as well as Uzbek politics and society, for policy, academic, and popular audiences.
+Her analytical pieces have been published in leading academic and news outlets including Foreign Policy, The National Interest, and the Atlantic.
+Navbahor also is the founding President of the VOA Women’s Caucus.
+She began her career at Uzbekistan’s state broadcasting company in Tashkent.
 She holds a Bachelor of Arts in journalism and mass communication from the University of Mysore, India and a Master of Arts in journalism from Ball State University, Indiana.